19 Tips to Beat Auto Parts eCommerce Fraud and Protect Your Site From Scammers

 Don’t let hackers steal your holy eCommerce grail.

-If their attempt is a success, along with losing the money you will also say goodbye to your perfect reputation, lose loyal customers and thus sales.
-And to finish you off Visa may pay a visit, after which you pay penalties.
-And it’s not fun at all, at least for a merchant, who feels furious, or upset, or both.
+If their attempt is a success, along with losing the money, you will also say goodbye to your perfect reputation, lose loyal customers, and sales.
+And to finish you off, Visa may pay a visit, after which you pay penalties.
+And it’s not fun at all, at least for a merchant who feels furious, or upset, or both.

 Hope these tips will help you fight against these bad guys and move your website fraud protection to the upper level.